hashchange/backbone.select/readme.md

 * Multi-select events no longer fire when `selectAll`, `deselectAll` actions are a no-op (change in spec)
 * Added support for sharing models among collections
 * Added a `silent` option
-* Improved events, now firing when model and collection are in a consistent state (issue #18)
+* Improved events, now firing when model and collection are in a consistent state (Picky issue #18)
 * Added `deselectAll`, while keeping `selectNone` around as an alias
 * More comprehensive testing
 * Added config file for the Karma test runner